-- Required findings for all conditional use permits are listed beginning on page 5.
-These apply to all four of the requested conditional use permits, i.e., mixed-use development, bank drive-through, uses in the WCOD, and uses in the SPOD. - Additional required findings for the WCOD and SPOD conditional use permits are listed on page 7. - A non-exclusive list of the types of conditions that might be incorporated into any of the requested conditional use approvals is presented on page 8.
+- Chris Granatini of Tighe & Bond will present the applicant's response to the peer review of the Traffic Impact Study.
+Erica Wygonik of RSG, our traffic peer reviewer, will also be in attendance to answer any questions from the Board. - If time permits, the Board may want to begin discussion of the required findings for the requested conditional use permits, as well as any suggestions for further plan revisions. - 4) Findings and conditions of approval: Attached again for your reference are the findings that the Board must make in order to grant a conditional use permit, and a list of the types of conditions that the Board may attach to a conditional use approval. - Required findings for all conditional use permits are listed beginning on page 3.
+These apply to all four of the requested conditional use permits, i.e., mixed-use development, bank drive-through, uses in the WCOD, and uses in the SPOD. - Additional required findings for the WCOD and SPOD conditional use permits are listed on page 5. - A non-exclusive list of the types of conditions that might be incorporated into any of the requested conditional use approvals is presented on page 6.

-7) Updated Schedule for Review and Action.
+5) Updated Schedule for Review and Action.

-A revised timeline for Planning Board review of and action on the Mill Plaza applications is appended on page 9.
-This schedule may have to be further extended depending on the progress made at the March 24 meeting.
+An updated timeline for Planning Board review of and action on the Mill Plaza applications is appended on page 7.
+As always, this schedule is subject to change based on actual progress at upcoming meetings.